ai-cfia/dev-rel-docs/adr/001-ailab-using-adr.md

 # ADR 1: Adopting Architecture Decision Records (ADRs)

-## Abstract
+## Executive Summary

-This ADR establishes the use of ADRs within AI-Lab at CFIA for documenting key architectural decisions.
+This ADR establishes the use of ADRs within AI-Lab at Canadian Food Inspection Agency (CFIA) for documenting key architectural decisions.
+An ADR is a document designed to capture decisions across multiple projects and products and are of such significance that they require uniform compliance from all teams involved.
 We chose ADRs for their version-controlled, clear, and accessible format, addressing issues such as repeated discussions, inconsistent approaches, and difficulties in onboarding.
 The document sets the standards for ADR creation, storage, and modification.

 ## Context

-AI-Lab, comprised of software developers and data scientists at the Canadian Food Inspection Agency (CFIA), is dedicated to leveraging AI technologies to address a range of challenges, both within the organization and in external engagements.
+AI-Lab, comprised of software developers and data scientists, is dedicated to leveraging AI technologies to address a range of challenges, both within the organization and in external engagements.
 As the team and its projects have grown, challenges have arisen in maintaining a clear and understandable history of architectural decisions.
 These challenges include:

 - Repeated discussions about previously made decisions: The lack of a formalized decision-making process means that decisions are often revisited, causing